n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awstranscribe.md

+---
+title: AWS Transcribe node - n8n Documentation
+description: Documentation for the AWS Transcribe node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS Transcribe

 The AWS Transcribe node allows you to automate work in AWS Transcribe, and integrate AWS Transcribe with other applications. n8n has built-in support for a wide range of AWS Transcribe features, including creating, deleting, and getting transcription jobs.